 This model can be run to confirm its operation using the embedded transmit waveform within the

 HDLTxIpCore subsystem.
-When you run the model, the received messages are decoded and printed out in the Diagnostic Viewer.
-To open the Diagnostic Viewer select View->Diagnostic Viewer from the menu bar.
+When you run the model, the received messages are decoded and presented on a table GUI.

 Once you are satisfied with the simulation behavior of the hardware subsystem, you can start the process of generating the HDL IP Core, integrating it with the SDR reference design and generating software to run on the ARM.

 In preparation for targeting, you must set up the Xilinx tool chain by invoking

 Start the targeting workflow by right-clicking the HDL_ADSB subsystem and selecting

 HDL Code / HDL Workflow Advisor.